 This configuration requires a domain controller that is installed with the following:

-- Windows 2000 Server or Windows 2003 Server with Active Directory. - Windows Services for UNIX (SFU) version 2 or later with the NFS server component installed.
+- Windows 2003 Server with Active Directory. - Windows Services for UNIX (SFU) version 2 or later with the NFS server component installed.
 SGI recommends SFU version 3.5.

 Note: The domain controller does not have to be a CXFS node.